duduxx123/SPTPose/README.md

 # Enhanced Human Pose Estimation via Self-Distilled and Token-Pruned Transformer
-## The code is still being organized, with some sections requiring completion.
-It is currently unable to run.

 The code corresponds to the paper submitted to The Visual Computer.

 ## Installation & Quick Start